No travel experience in Japan is complete without sampling some of Japan’s most popular snacks.

 Cutest Japanese snack: Taiyaki

-Customers love all things cute, and Taiyaki is a sweet Japanese snack shaped like a fish.
+Customers love all things cute, and taiyaki is one of the cutest snack foods!
+It’s a sweet Japanese snack shaped like a fish.

-The snack comes in a yellowish wrapper, which made from wheat flour or dough and has a sweet red bean paste filling on the inside.
+Taiyaki comes in a yellowish wrapper, which is made from wheat flour or dough and has a sweet red bean paste filling on the inside.

 Today, taiyaki is available with other sweet fillings such as chocolate, matcha cheese, ice cream, and custard.

 It can be bought in different outlets and small snack shops around the country.
-It is best enjoyed while piping hot.
+It’s best enjoyed while piping hot.

 Other common types of taiyaki include ice cream taiyaki.